ViCCo-Group/thingsvision/docs/AvailableModels.md

 ```

 ### DreamSim
-We provide the [DreamSim](https://dreamsim-nights.github.io/) model from the original [DreamSim repo](https://github.com/ssundaram21/dreamsim).
-To extract features, first install the `dreamsim` package with the following `pip` command
+In `thingsvision` you can extract representations from [DreamSim](https://dreamsim-nights.github.io/).
+See the official [DreamSim repo](https://github.com/ssundaram21/dreamsim) for more information.
+To extract features, install the `dreamsim` package with the following `pip` command (ideally, into your `thingsvision` environment):

 ```bash
  $ pip install dreamsim==0.1.2